data-burst/data-engineering-roadmap/README.md

 Whether you're a junior engineer seeking direction or a senior professional aiming to stay ahead of the curve, this roadmap offers valuable guidance and industry best practices.

+It's not an end; this roadmap is a living document.
+If you have suggestions, want to make changes, or add new insights, we welcome your contributions.
+Join our collaborative effort to refine and enhance this roadmap for the data engineering community.
+Feel free to contribute to this project by joining us on [Discord](https://discord.gg/DWVD3gVv)

 <p align=center>
     <img src="statics/logo.jpg" width="300" alt="airflow git sync"/>
 </p>